-Air quality monitors are located on or adjacent to the construction sites, to represent local air quality conditions, in positions that enable the PC to adequately measure potential impact of works on local sensitive receivers including residents.
+Air quality monitors are located on or adjacent to the construction sites, to represent local air quality conditions and measure the potential impact of works on local sensitive receivers including residents.

 The air quality monitors were installed on the following dates at each of the following locations.
 The locations of these monitors are shown on maps in Section 3 of this report.